Anders Nelsson: 1970s and 1980s

-1976 onwards

-In 1976 he switched to composing and producing and has written many jingles and film soundtracks, including the main theme for the award-winning Cantonese movie Mr. Vampire.
+In 1976 he switched to composing and producing and has written many jingles and film soundtracks, including the main theme for the popular horror comedy film Mr. Vampire.

-From 1976 to 1979 he worked for EMI (HK) Ltd as Artist & Repertoire Manager and in 1979 started his own group of Companies, The Melody Bank which became a successful production and publishing house, and The Entertainment Company, which managed several successful Hong Kong artists, including Rowena Cortes and Louie Castro.
+From 1976 to 1979, he worked for the Hong Kong branch of EMI Records as Artist & Repertoire Manager.
+In 1979, he started The Melody Bank, a production and publishing house, and The Entertainment Company, a talent managing company whose clients included Louie Castro.

-10 years later he sold The Melody Bank to BMG Pacific Limited and joined this newly emerging 'major' in the music industry as Managing Director.

-In this role he set up BMG's music publishing operations in the Asian Region as well as running the record company in Hong Kong.
+In 1989, he sold The Melody Bank to BMG Pacific Limited and became a Managing Director.
+In this role he set up BMG's music publishing operations in the Asian region as well as running the record company in Hong Kong.